martiansideofthemoon/martiansideofthemoon.github.io/_posts/2020-02-10-model-extraction-bert.markdown

 We briefly investigated this question and found a strategy to select a fraction of effective `RANDOM` / `WIKI` queries from a much larger pool.
 We trained multiple copies of the victim model (each on a different random seed).
 We found that queries which tend to have high agreement between the different victim models' outputs are better for model extraction.
 This finding parallels [prior work](https://papers.nips.cc/paper/7219-simple-and-scalable-predictive-uncertainty-estimation-using-deep-ensembles.pdf) on out-of-distribution detection, which found that the confidence score of an ensemble of classifiers is much more effective in finding out-of-distribution inputs compared to a single over-confident classifier.

-These results suggest that the closeness of the queries to the original training data's input distribution is an important factor in determining the effectiveness of distillation or model extraction. **Note that this query selection strategy is more of **
+These results suggest that the closeness of the queries to the original training data's input distribution is an important factor in determining the effectiveness of distillation or model extraction.
+Note that this query selection strategy is not a practical attack since 1) a large pool of queries and victim model outputs need to be collected prior to filtering 2) ensemble models might not be available to the attacker.

 ### Is it possible to defend APIs against model extraction?